mHealthTechnologies/mHealthDroid/README.md

 mHealhDroid is an open-source mobile framework designed to facilitate the rapid and easy development of mhealth and biomedical applications.
 The framework is devised to leverage the potential of mobile devices such as smartphones or tablets, wearable sensors and portable biomedical devices which are used increasingly for the monitoring and delivery of personal health care and wellbeing.
 Likewise, mHealthDroid aims at bringing together heterogeneous platforms and multimodal sensors, including both research and commercial systems.

 The framework comprises an extensive set of modules and libraries for sensor data acquisition, data management, remote storage, signal processing, machine learning, multidimensional data visualization, as well as intelligent recommendations and multimedia guidelines among others features.
 The core of the framework is defined to operate on the Android operating system; however, it has been implemented in a way that allows its use with any portable device.
 In fact, the core modules and components are defined to be completely independent of the underlying sensing and communication technology.
-To utilize a new device (commercial or not) it is only required to include the corresponding drivers that allow the communication between the mHealthDroid modules and the specific device (anyway transparent to the end user).
-The mHealthDroid initiative already includes drivers for a wide sort of portable devices; nevertheless it aims at incorporating new systems to the current portfolio of supported systems.
+To utilize a new device (commercial or not) it is only required to include the corresponding drivers that allow the communication between the mHealthDroid modules and the specific device (transparent to the user anyhow).
+The mHealthDroid initiative already includes drivers for a wide sort of portable devices; nevertheless it aims at incorporating new systems to the current portfolio of supported devices.

 This active platform is in continuous development, thereby contributions are very welcome.
 Suggestions and comments are also appreciated!

-Contact: mhealthdroid@gmail.com
+Contact (general info): mhealthdroid@gmail.com

+Contact (R&D enquiries): oresti.bl@gmail.com [Oresti Baños]

+Contact (implementation enquiries): rafagarfer@gmail.com [Rafael García], alejandrosaez3@gmail.com [Alejandro Sáez]

 Android target version: 4.2